 NLP isn’t a singular entity but a spectrum of areas of research.
 Figure 1 illustrates a voice assistant, which is a common product of NLP today.
 The NLP areas of study are shown in the context of the fundamental blocks of the voice assistant application.

-Beyond voice assistants, one of the key benefits of NLP is the massive amount of unstructured text data that exists in the world and acts as a driver for natural language processing and understanding.
+Beyond voice assistant technology, one of the key benefits of NLP is the massive amount of unstructured text data that exists in the world and acts as a driver for natural language processing and understanding.
 For a machine to process, organize, and understand this text (that was generated primarily for human consumption), we could unlock a large number of useful applications for future machine learning applications and a vast amount of knowledge that could be put to work.
 Wikipedia, as one example, includes a large amount of knowledge that is linked in many ways to illustrate the relationships of the topics.
 Wikipedia itself would be an invaluable source of unstructured data to which NLP could be applied.

 Let’s now explore the history and methods for NLP.